 How Much Do Captioners Earn?

-According to Glassdoor, most captioners in the United States earn around $15 hourly.
+According to Glassdoor, most captioners in the United States earn around $40,000 a year.

 However, keep in mind that because the companies I'm about to list for you are more entry-level, you may not earn that much working for them.

 In almost all work from home industries, jobs requiring more past experience will pay more than entry-level work.

 Here is your list of the four work from home captioning jobs for beginners that I found for you.
 Good luck if you apply for any of these!

 1 – Vitac

 Vitac is one of the oldest, biggest names in captioning.
 They are currently hiring full-time offline captioners in the US.

 According to the job description, you can work either in Vitac's offices in one of their 11 locations, or you can work in an approved remote location.

 Hours are Monday through Friday, 3 to 11 PM EST. You must also be willing to rotate holidays and weekends.

 Pay ranges from $11.54 to $13 hourly.
 Benefits are included.